 Introduction to Lusophone Societies and Cultures

 The Portuguese speaking-world is made up of people on four different continents: Europe, Africa, Asia and the Americas, and there are eight countries in which Portuguese remains the official language.
 The spread of the language is a representation of the reach of the Portuguese Empire at its height as well as a reflection of the legacy of Lusophone cultures.
 This module covers the major social and cultural practices from modern Lusophone societies, including aspects of popular culture such as football and soap operas, but also cultural and artistic currents in literature and film.
 Questions of social relations and identity are also examined through a consideration of religious practice and religious expression, as well as themes of conflict, crisis and revolution through formations of political identity and political mobilisation.
-For this module you will have a 2-hour lecture each week.
+For this module you will have a two-hour lecture each week.

 Introduction to the History of Modern Latin America

 In this module you will be introduced to the main patterns of Latin American political, economic and social history between the late colonial period and the mid-to-late 20th century which will give you a thorough grounding of the major issues, themes and forces that have shaped the societies in the region.
 In one part of the module you will study the history of the Spanish-speaking America and in the other half consider the history of Brazil and aspects such as the various patterns of change and development of the region and political radicalism.
-For this module you will have a 1-hour lecture and a 1-hour seminar each week.
+For this module you will have a one-hour lecture and a one-hour seminar each week.

 Introduction to Literature in Spanish